ms-maheswari/stack-clone/README.md

    npm start

-6. Start the frontend development server:
+6. To start the frontend development, navigate to the project directory:

    cd client

+7. Start the frontend:

    npm start